-There’s also a number of players out of contract this summer, and you’d imagine the bulk of them will be leaving, which would likely mean replacements must be sought.
-There are also other loan players at the club alongside Lazaar who we’d potentially look to retain if possible, with Michael Hector and Rolando Aarons high on the wish list of many a fan.
+There’s also several players out of contract this summer, and you’d imagine the bulk of them will be leaving, with replacements required.
+There are also other loan players at the club alongside Lazaar who we’d potentially look to retain if possible, with Michael Hector and Rolando Aarons high on the wishlist of many a fan.

-Obviously, one potential stumbling block, and it’s a pretty big one, is that the EFL could sanction the club for breaching FFP/P&S. There’s been talk of fines and embargos, but I like many others hope that we can somehow evade the more severe forms of punishment, which will then allow us to really get to work in righting the recruitment wrongs of the past.
+One potential stumbling block, and it’s a pretty big one, is that the EFL could sanction the club for breaching FFP/P&S. There’s been talk of fines and embargos, but I like many others hope that we can somehow evade the more severe forms of punishment, which will then allow us to get to work in righting the recruitment wrongs of the past.

-It was suggested that Steve Bruce demanded there to be no interference on the recruitment side prior to agreeing to take on the job, and this is vital for me.
-Steve and his staff have a wealth of experience between them in the trading of players, and therefore they should be afforded the opportunity to do the job their way.
+Steve Bruce demanded there to be no interference on the recruitment side before agreeing to take on the job, and this is vital for me.
+Steve and his staff have a wealth of experience between them in the trading of players, and therefore they should be allowed to do the job their way.

 Let’s face it, Steve Bruce himself will attract players because of his achievements within the game as both a player and a manager.
 He’s well known for getting teams promoted too, and this will be something players will take into consideration if approached by us.

 Having a few voices on the recruitment side is also a huge positive.
-As people reading this will know, I had a huge problem with how recruitment was being handled at the club, especially as recruitment plays a huge role in football these days.
+As people reading this will know, I had a massive problem with how recruitment was being handled at the club, especially as recruitment plays an enormous role in football these days.
 My main gripe was that Amadeu Paixao was the sole voice.
-So, I’m very pleased to see the chairman has embraced change in this area.
+So, I’m delighted to see the chairman has embraced change in this area.